Minimal permutation representations for linear groups: Introduction

 The second author is partially supported by a Collaboration Grant (Award number 523444) from the Simons Foundation.
 This paper owes a great deal of intellectual debt to the papers\cite{sl2, gl2}.
 We thank Lior Silberman and Ben Elias for useful conversations.
 We wish to thank Roman Bezrukavnikov and Annette Pilkington who independently simplified our first step of the proof of Lemma \ref{lemm5.6}.
-We used {\tt sagemath} to carry out some of the numerical calculations and experiments used in the paper.
+We wish to thank the anonymous referee for their careful reading of the paper, We used {\tt sagemath} to carry out some of the numerical calculations and experiments used in the paper.